 Curran Nault is the author of Queercore: Queer Punk Media Subculture (Routledge, 2017).
 Curran holds a PhD in Radio-Television-Film (RTF) from the University of Texas, where Curran is a joint lecturer in RTF, Women’s and Gender Studies and Asian American Studies.
 Broadly conceived, Curran’s scholarship centers on queer subcultural media formations cast in contradistinction to the normativity, whiteness and wealth of the dominant Western media industries.
 To date, Curran has published and presented extensively on the examples of queer punk transmedia and bakla Filipinx film, including in Jump Cut and Feminist Media Studies.

-Finally, Curran is a community organizer–most recently as the Founder and Artistic Director of OUTsider, an out-of-the-box LGBTQ+ transmedia festival that mischievously mingles film, dance, theater, music, performance and visual art.
+Finally, Curran is a curator and community organizer–most recently as the Founder and Artistic Director of OUTsider, an out-of-the-box LGBTQ+ transmedia festival that mischievously mingles film, dance, theater, music, performance and visual art.
 Spotlighting voices and visions that are elsewhere sidelined, OUTsider provides a robust platform for queer artists across not only disciplinary boundaries, but those related to race, gender, generation, size, ability and national identity.